tryjumping/dose-response/design.md

   priority.
 * Add the weak will mechanics
 * Add a hound/pack AI to hunger
+* Show score on death
 * Apart from FoV, have a second slightly larger circle that marks areas as explored but not immediately visible.
 * Add a field_of_view system which will recompute the blocked areas
 * Add damage animation (when a character is damaged but survives)
 * Add death animation (maybe just a fadeout)
+* For multi-turn movenents, display the character's path (in faded-out colours)
+* The colours when High should not just be bright, they should be psychedelic, flashing continuously, etc.
 * Add game log (maybe)
-* The colours when High should not just be bright, they should be psychedelic, flashing continuously, etc.
 * Remove the tolerance and state of mind values from the toolbar
-* Display the State of Mind status (Withdrawal/High)
+* Display the State of Mind status (Severe Withdrawal/Withdrawal/High/High as a kite)
 * Ability: see undiscovered doses/monsters
 * Balance the doses' effecs
 * Some special effect when you're very close to overdose (like 97-99 points of SoM)
 * Items/abilities you can see and pick up only when you're high

-* Dynamically change the exploration/fov radius based on the dose
+* Add save/load game mechanics
+*

 * Consider this: Keep track of the elapsed turns in the top-level `game` variable, update it by the `end_of_turn system` and pass `dt` (number of